praneybehl/laravel-react-ssr/README.md

 # Laravel React SSR Proof of Concept
-This is a sample of using React.js SSR(Server side rendering) with Laravel.
+This is a sample project that uses React.js SSR(Server side rendering) with Laravel.
 It also demonstrates the use of routing and forms.

 There are 2 folders: